nath54/BetterOrganization/README.md

 This project is currently in alpha phase, I still have a few features to add before it goes into beta phase.

+You can test the app [here](https://github.com/nath54/BetterOrganization/releases/tag/alpha) to report issues.

 ### Goals to end alpha phase

 * [ ] add a translation to the app